The mysqlbackup options to perform a restore

 point for future incremental backups, particularly those using

-directories are all clean, containing no old or unwanted data
+are all clean, containing no old or unwanted data files (this

-files.
-This might require manual removal of files at the
+might require manual removal of files at the locations specified

 You can combine the